-A local historical commission is the municipal agency responsible for identifying and recording the historic assets of a community or city and for developing and implementing a program for their preservation.
-The commission cooperates with other municipal agencies to insure that the goals of historic preservation are considered in planning for future development.
-A historical commission also coordinates the activities of local groups whose interests involve history or historic preservation and serves as liaison between these groups and both state and federal governmental agencies and preservation organizations.
+A local Historical Commission is the municipal agency responsible for identifying and recording the historic assets of a community or city and for developing and implementing a program for their preservation.
+The Commission cooperates with other municipal agencies to insure that the goals of historic preservation are considered in planning for future development.
+The Historical Commission also coordinates the activities of local groups whose interests involve history or historic preservation and serves as liaison between these groups and both state and federal governmental agencies and preservation organizations.

 |Jennifer Weiss Donovan||Member|